 - The completed art will be made into kites by the Wimberley Valley Watershed Association.

 When dealing with artwork to make into kites, typically the bigger, the better.
+The American Kitefliers Association Grand National Champions are inspirational examples of award-winning designs.
 Given the scope and grandeur of the exhibition space, priority consideration will be given to larger artworks.
 Artists shall consider how a kite will look backlit.
 Details disappear with distance and some colors appear more vivid.
 Jurors will consider winning images based on their suitability for becoming kites and being viewed from far away as well as at close proximity.
 Final size of the constructed kite is the sole discretion of the jurors.

 Images of original artwork for the Sacred Springs Exhibition may be submitted in JPG, TIF, or PNG (raster) or EPS PDF AI (vector) files—minimum 1, maximum 5—no larger than 10mb each.
 All image submissions become property of the organizer and may be used in promotional/exhibition materials.